 The History of Women’s Workwear in Australia

-Early Beginnings: Women Entering the Workforce
+Early Beginnings: Women Entering Male-Dominated Trades

 Women continued to manage household responsibilities while contributing financially.
 Much of their work, especially home-based or irregular jobs, was not recorded in official statistics, so their efforts were often overlooked.
 This period set the stage for the later development of workwear designed specifically for women in trades.